 Camille King is an experienced private mediator and collaborative attorney.
 She specializes in assisting couples with issues related to marriage and domestic partnership, including dissolution, child custody, support, property division matters, premarital agreements, and cohabitation agreements.

-Currently, Camille is Chair of the Steering Committee for Collaborative Practice East Bay, an alliance of attorneys, mental health professionals, and financial professionals who are trained in collaborative practice.
+Camille is the immediate past Chair of the Steering Committee for Collaborative Practice East Bay, an alliance of attorneys, mental health professionals, and financial professionals who are trained in collaborative practice.
 Camille is a member of the Board of Directors of the statewide consortium of collaborative practitioners, Collaborative Practice California.
-Additionally, Camille is an active member of the Board of Directors of The Mediation Society.
-In the past, Camille has served as the Chair of the ADR Executive Committee for Alameda County Bar Association (ACBA) and as a volunteer community mediator for SEEDS Community Resolution Center.
+In the past, Camille has served as a member of the Board of Directors of The Mediation Society, the Chair of the ADR Executive Committee for Alameda County Bar Association (ACBA), and as a volunteer community mediator for SEEDS Community Resolution Center.